Trade Teva Stock

 In 1951, rapid expansion led to Teva being listed on the TASE (Tel Aviv Stock Exchange) as the Teva Middle East Pharmaceutical Chemical Works Company Ltd. With the consolidation in the local pharmaceutical industry in the 1960s, Teva became Israel’s largest drug maker.

 From the 1980s, Teva started going global.
-A major milestone occurred in 1982 when Teva expanded internationally, capitalising on the passing of the Hatch-Waxman Act to enter the US market in the generics sector.
+A major milestone occurred in 1982 when Teva expanded internationally, capitalising on the passing of the Hatch-Waxman Act to enter the US stock market in the generics sector.

 Teva held its NASDAQ IPO on February 26, 1987, becoming one of the first healthcare brands to achieve dual listing.
 It trades under the ticker symbol TEVA and falls under the healthcare industry and pharmaceutical category.